Tucker29/hello-world/English_1.md

 ## 2018.11.19
 counterfeit: imitate fraudulently.
 blazer: a light-weight jacket, solid-colored often wore as part of a uniform by members of a club, school, sports team.
+inception: foundation; beginning.
+commencement: gradution ceremony.
+the well-tried tatic.
+calibrate: to find out the caliber of sth.  ===standardize.
+memento: sth received or give to as a reminder of sth.
+frisky:
+feity:
+amplify: to expand sth, like a statement;  to increase amount/importance.

 ## 2018.11.18